saitaiky/notebook/docs/docs/web-development/kubernetes/services.md

     - Pods can reach **service** on apps port number
 - NodePort (out-of-the-box service)
     - is designed for something outside the cluster to talk to your service through the IP addresses on the nodes
-    - High port allocated on each node (Won't be small port like port 80)
+    - High port allocated on each node (Port range: 30000-32767)
     - Port is open on every node’s IP <== Sai: not quite understand
     - Anyone can connect (if they can reach node)
     - Other pods need to be updated to this port